harveysanders/javascript-thinking-in-objects/README.md

 1. From your Cloud9 Dashboard, find in the upper left corner and click the green button, "Create New Workspace".
 2. Select "Clone From URL".
-3. In the "Soure URL" form input, copy and paste in the following URL: https://github.com/jfraboni/javascript-thinking-in-objects.git
+3. In the "Source URL" form input, copy and paste in the following URL: https://github.com/jfraboni/javascript-thinking-in-objects.git
 4. In the environment selection box, select "Node.js".
 5. Finally, click the green button "Create".